Lo-Fang: Career

-In 2010, he self-released an album under his birth name that was recorded in a month with the help of a grant from DC Commission on Arts and Humanities called 'Hot Nickels' and in spring of 2011 opened for British folk duo Smoke Fairies in London.
+In 2010, he self-released an album under his birth name that was recorded in a month with the help of a grant from DC Commission on Arts and Humanities called Hot Nickels, and in spring of 2011 opened for British folk duo Smoke Fairies in London.
 A friend put Hemerlein in touch with a European booking agent who praised Hemerlein's music to promoters in Belgium and Germany.
 He was booked for a number of appearances, including solo performance in Berlin and opening for James Vincent McMorrow in Cologne.
 He was subsequently offered a publishing contract by EMI.
 He then received offers to collaborate on sessions in London and Nashville.

 Lo-Fang signed with 4AD in late September 2013.
 He wrote Blue Film as he traveled around the world to Cambodia, Bali, London, Tokyo, and elsewhere.
 While developing Blue Film from a mixtape to a full-fledged album, Lo-Fang collaborated with Grammy-winning producer François Tétaz.

 He was the opening act for Lorde in the Spring of 2014, who picked his song "#88" as her second favorite from 2013.
 He also made a cameo appearance as a singer in the ABC drama Revenge.

 In the autumn of 2014, Lo-Fang was selected by Baz Luhrmann as the singer in his latest 'mini film' advertisement for Chanel No. 5.
 Throughout the film, he sings his slower, romantic, cover rendition of "You're the One that I Want", the classic from the 1978 film Grease.
 This video has been viewed more than 15 million times on YouTube.
 He released a mixtape entitled Every Night, which became available both to stream and purchase on 20 October 2014.
-Lo-Fang also toured with Rhye and a performed a handful of solo shows in the US and Mexico during the autumn.
+Lo-Fang also toured with Rhye and performed a handful of solo shows in the US and Mexico during the autumn.

 His song "You’re The One That I Want" was used in the Netflix original French film I Am Not an Easy Man in April 2018.
 In summer of 2018, he released a single, "The Whole Summer".